-Gin Love Thompson, PhD is an award-winning poet, memoirist, spoken word artist, activist, ancient wisdom teacher, intuitive psychotherapist and relationship and communications specialist.
-She is an eminent authority on creativity and expressive arts transformational effects having presented on their therapeutic practice internationally.
-Gin is a highly sought after expert in her fields having been featured on the TODAY Show, Huffington Post, Everyday Health, Chicago Tribune, Prevention, Glamour, Women’s Health, Fitness, Travel + Leisure, Men’s Health, Woman’s Day and more.
+Gin Love Thompson, Ph.D., D. Div., is a nationally recognized psychotherapist, relationship and trauma specialist, bestselling poet, author, spoken word artist, and social justice educator.
+Dr. Gin is a highly sought after expert in her fields having been featured on The TODAY Show, Huffington Post, Everyday Health, Chicago Tribune, Prevention, Glamour, Women’s Health, Fitness, Travel + Leisure, Men’s Health, Woman’s Day and more.

-Gin shares her stories from a place of knowing the dedication, pain and ultimate freedom our personal work encompasses having walked her own path of the dark night, encountering traumas in early childhood, and throughout her adulthood, including the suicide of her brother and only sibling.
-She has lived and continues to walk the work she writes of and teaches, helping others experience lasting change from that which is deeply rooted, creating enduring transformation in their lives.
+Sharing her stories from a place of knowing the dedication, pain and ultimate freedom our personal work encompasses having walked her own path of the dark night, encountering traumas in early childhood, and throughout her adulthood, including the suicide of her brother and only sibling.
+She has lived and continues to walk the work she writes and teaches, helping others experience lasting change from that which is deeply rooted, creating enduring transformation in their lives.

-Her poetry, writings and teachings come from a space of strength, experiencing extreme life challenges.
-Gin chose to transmute hardships by doing the Soul work required to rise from the ashes as the mystical Phoenix and determined lotus rising from the mire toward to the sun.

-Gin’s message is, “I've breathed in the darkness of the shadows of life.
+Her poetry, writings and teachings come from a space of strength having experienced extreme life challenges.
+Choosing to transmute hardships by doing the Soul work required to rise from the ashes as the mystical Phoenix and determined lotus rising from the mire toward to the sun, Gin’s message is, “I've breathed in the darkness of the shadows of life.
 I know their bitter tinge on the Soul.
 With guidance, persistence, patience and making the choice to move forward a step each day being huntresses of beauty we can find our most authentic selves and life.
 Once we have encountered such extreme trial and triumph we meet ourselves within.
 When this meeting takes place we are forever fortified with the knowledge of our innate ability of not merely surviving, but thriving.
 You are not alone.
 There is meaningfulness to be found in the darkest of nights.”

-A lifelong social justice activist and educator, Gin was a member of the Official Trayvon Martin Coalition, overseen by the Martin family and their legal team, from its inception where she volunteered her services as PR assistant and grassroots organizer to the cause that soon birthed a national, then global, reawakening of the civil right movement.
-“Gin Love Thompson is an unsung hero of the Trayvon Martin and civil rights movement,” says Benjamin Crump, Civil Rights Attorney and Leader and attorney of the Trayvon Martin family.
+A lifelong social justice activist and educator, Gin was a member of the Official Trayvon Martin Coalition and movement from its inception where she served as PR assistant and grassroots organizer to the cause that soon birthed a national, then global, reawakening of the civil right movement.
+“Gin Love is an unsung hero of the Trayvon Martin and civil rights movement,” says Benjamin Crump, Civil Rights Attorney and Leader and attorney of the Trayvon Martin family.